 Building Emotional Resilience

 Emotional well-being is a cornerstone of overall health.
 Early childhood experiences shape a child’s emotional responses and coping mechanisms.
 A nurturing and secure environment during this phase fosters emotional resilience, allowing children to better manage stress and challenges as they grow older.
-Early childhood is a critical time for developing this resilience through:
+Early childhood is an important time for developing this resilience through:

 - Secure attachment relationships with responsive caregivers who provide comfort during distress